zday294/Bedrock_Server_Manager/README.md

     git clone https://github.com/zday294/Bedrock_Server_Manager.git

-You should now have the repository available in Ubuntu 18.04
+You should now have the repository available in Ubuntu 18.04.
+If you're unfamiliar with git and github, read gitting_started.md